MBM1607/dotfiles/README.md

 # .dotfiles

-Dotfiles repository for bash, tmux and git configuration.
+Dotfiles repository for bash and git configuration.

 ## Installation